-- · When trouble shooting the transaxle
+- When troubleshooting the transaxle

 - When overhauling the transaxle

 - When the oil is noticeably dirty or burnt (vehicle was driven under severe conditions)

-If you have a A/T fluid changer, use this changer to replace the A/T fluid.
-If you do not have a A/T fluid changer, replace the A/T fluid by the following procedure.
+If you have an A/T fluid changer, use this changer to replace the A/T fluid.
+If you do not have an A/T fluid changer, replace the A/T fluid by the following procedure.